The History of Heavy Metal – Origins, Bands, and Early Influences

 Contrary to popular belief, death metal music isn’t named like that just for using death-related themes.
 The themes usually revolve around religion, philosophy, politics, and science fiction.

-The term originated when Possessed’s vocalist and bassist Jeff Becerra used it in one of his English class assignments in 1983.
+However, the name “Death Metal” originated when Possessed’s vocalist and bassist Jeff Becerra used it in one of his English class assignments in 1983.
 Later on, the band used the term as a title for their 1984 demo.

 Power Metal